asyncapi/asyncapi-react/README.md

 ## Contribution

 If you have a feature request, add it as an issue or propose changes in a pull request (PR).
-Make sure you follow contributing rules described in the [`CONTRIBUTING.md`](CONTRIBUTING.md) document.
+If you create a feature request, use the dedicated **Feature request** issue template.
+When you create a PR, follow the contributing rules described in the [`CONTRIBUTING.md`](CONTRIBUTING.md) document.

 If you have a bug to report, reproduce it in an online code editor.
 For example, use [CodeSandbox](https://codesandbox.io/).
 Attach the link to the reproduced bug to your issue.
+Log the bug using the **Bug report** template.

 ## Credits